Overview

 The above presentation is for informational and educational purposes only.

-(human, animal, or in vitro), clinical experience, or traditional usage.
+It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage.

-For many of the conditions discussed, treatment with prescription or
+For many of the conditions discussed, treatment with prescribed (RX) or over - the - counter medication (OTC) is

-dietary supplements or before making any changes in prescribed medications.
+or before making any changes in prescribed medications.

 |